 Emeritus or Retired Employees (Lifetime Services)

 Emeriti faculty and retired employees retain the technology services noted below for their lifetime.
 Copy all personal files and other data you wish to retain prior to leaving the University.
 Access to network storage is discontinued after active employment ends.

 End of Service Supervisor Guide

-- It is the responsibility of the supervisor to schedule a time with the Help Desk to have a former employee's computer re-imaged to remove potential confidential data stored locally.
+- It is the responsibility of the supervisor to return any former employee's computer to the Help Desk in order to have it re-imaged and remove potential confidential data stored locally.
 See the computer setup and re-deployment document for more information.

 - To access to a former employee's drive storage folders, submit a request to the Help Desk using the approval process outlined in the data handling policy.

 - To request access to a former employee's email for business continuity purposes, submit a request to the Help Desk using the process outlined in the email policy.
 Email accounts for former employees are purged bi-annually as part of a lifecycle maintenance process.
 Purged accounts cannot be recovered or accessed, see the restoration of deleted emails SLA for more information.

 Need a departmental or generic account created?